Battle of Kagul: Conclusion

 The tragedy of the unfortunate Ottoman force did not end at the disaster at Kagul.
 The next day in 2 August, Rumyantsev sent a corps to chase the retreating Ottoman army on its way to board the 300 ships at the Danube River ready to take the army home.
 The Russian corps eventually caught up with the already broken enemy force, initiating yet another engagement in which the Russians yet again inflicted heavy losses on the Ottomans and effectively dispersed and scattered what was left of their army which were now fleeing in all directions except north, with many trying to swim across the Danube to escape the Russian onslaught only to die drowning.
 The Russians managed to capture the entire 300-ship Ottoman convoy and 30 cannons, therefore completing the defeat of the Ottomans and their triumph at Kagul.

+The Ottoman army suffered around 3,000 killed during the battle itself, while many more drowned in the chaotic retreat toward the Danube.
 In total, the Ottoman army suffered more than 20,000 killed, wounded, and missing or taken prisoner strewn along the battlefield of Kagul and along a 10 km-trail from the battlefield to the Danube.
 The Russian army suffered far fewer losses, at about 1,000 killed and wounded.
 The Russians also managed to capture all off the Ottoman army's artillery pieces, 130 guns in total including the 30 guns captured near the northern Danube riverbank.